Fufrya/warnW/README.md

 Huge thanks to free API`s - NOAA swpc and open-meteo.

-Might have a lot of bugs, treat this as schlar`s first project AI - some lines may be inspired/suggested by AI, but I wrote everything myself, checking and doing it in my style - so most likely this has more slop than any AI can create <3
+Might have a lot of bugs, treat this as scholar`s first project AI - some lines may be inspired/suggested by AI, but I wrote everything myself, checking and doing it in my style - so most likely this has more slop than any AI can create <3